-When applicable, all employers are required to withhold employee contributions at the time wages are paid regardless of the method used to finance UC liability.
-The employee withholding tax rate is determined annually and is based upon the trigger mechanism in the PA UC Law under Sections 301.7 and 301.8 (43 P.S. §782.7 and §782.8).
+When applicable, all employers are required to withhold employee contributions at the time wages are paid, regardless of the method used to finance UC liability.
+The employee withholding tax rate is determined annually and based on the trigger mechanism in the PA UC Law under Sections 301.7 and 301.8 (43 P.S. §782.7 and §782.8).
 Whether the employer is a contributory or a reimbursable employer, payment in full of all withheld employee contributions must be remitted to the Office of UC Tax Services (UCTS) with the employer's quarterly tax and wage information.

 taxable wage base ceiling does not apply to employee contributions.
-Employee contributions are not considered in determining an employer's experience rate, nor are they considered to be "contributions" for federal certification purposes under the Federal Unemployment Tax Act (FUTA).
+Employee contributions are not considered in determining an employer's experience rate, nor are they considered "contributions" for federal certification purposes under the Federal Unemployment Tax Act (FUTA).

 Terminating Reimbursable Status